amarpan/how-to-write-a-README/README.md

   <div align="center" id="intro">

-  This tutorial describes how to write a coding bootcamp project README in GitHub Flavored Markdown and HTML in 30 minutes or less.
+  This tutorial describes how to write a coding bootcamp project README in Markdown and HTML in 30 minutes.

   </div>